Markimk13/mhk2_manager/README.md

 ### Highscores

+You already saw the best times of Time Trial - Fabrik - 150 ccm in the first image.
+However, there are more highscore you can see.

 You can also see your best rounds by clicking the check box next to *Alle Runden* (All rounds).
 And there are a lot more filtering options to discover!
 Like character, version and rank limit.

 <img src="documentation/MainFrame-1.png" alt="MainFrame-1" height="500">